-As part of the usual communication with parents, the school will reinforce the importance of pupils being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor online use.
+As part of the usual communication with parents, the school will reinforce the importance of children being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor internet use.

 The school will also make it clear to parents what their children are being asked to do online for school.
-School also expects parents to be aware of, and responsible for, their online interactions in adherence to the 'Parental Use of Social Networking and Internet Sites policy.